JohnAntonusMaximus/autism-screening-ANN/README.md

 [![Colab](https://camo.githubusercontent.com/52feade06f2fecbf006889a904d221e6a730c194/68747470733a2f2f636f6c61622e72657365617263682e676f6f676c652e636f6d2f6173736574732f636f6c61622d62616467652e737667)](https://colab.research.google.com/drive/1S8f4hF8THBFDhuNztAQ6vRFWqaq-IAsM?usp=sharing)

+## Foreword

+Many thanks to Dr. Fadi Fayez Thabtah of the Department of Digital Technology at New Zealand's Manukau Institute of Technology for their work and for their guidance on the data.
+It was a real pleasure working on this and glad to be of service to the medical community.

 ## Background

 Autistic Spectrum Disorder (ASD) is a neurodevelopment  condition associated with significant healthcare costs, and early diagnosis can significantly reduce these.
 Unfortunately, waiting times for an ASD diagnosis are lengthy and procedures are not cost effective.
 The economic impact of autism and the increase in the number of ASD cases across the world reveals an urgent need for the development of easily implemented and effective screening methods.